aridoza/foundational-java/Concurrency/concurrency1.md

 The other way is to use the `java.util.concurrent` package introduced in Java 5, which we'll get to later.
 Let's first take a look at the `synchronized` keyword.

-When you declare methods as `synchronized`, that ensures that **only one thread at a time** can be executing any of the synchronized methods on any given object.
+When you declare methods as `synchronized`, that ensures **only one thread at a time** can be executing any of the synchronized methods on any given object.
 This works because every object instance has a built-in "intrinsic lock."

 When a thread enters a `synchronized` method, it automatically grabs that lock.
 If any other threads try to access a `synchronized` method while one thread already has the lock, then the other threads must **block** until the current thread relinquishes the lock by exiting the `synchronized` block.

 When a thread is blocked, there's no way for it to move until the lock is relinquished or the program ends.
-If many threads are waiting for the lock on an object, there's no guarantee that they will acquire the locks fairly, and it's possible that any given thread will have to wait indefinitely, depending on the volume of threads.
+If many threads are waiting for the lock on an object, there's no guarantee they'll acquire the locks fairly, and it's possible that any given thread will have to wait indefinitely, depending on the volume of threads.

 So be careful how you synchronize, and try to visualize all the execution paths.